delawaremathguy/ShoppingList/README.md

 * I started releasing some snippets of code for dynamically sectioning the shopping list with GroupedListStyle(),
 * I fixed a bug related to moving items from the *filtered* purchased item list to the shopping list,
 * I fixed a startup bug where the program would crash in some cases, so you really can use this without having to load sample data from json, and
-* I put in a work-around for a subtle edge-case bug.
+* ~~I put in a work-around for a subtle edge-case bug.~~ This bug has been fixed, finally.

 * * * * * *